Maintenance of Effort Reduction and Coordinated Early Intervening Services Survey

 MOE Reduction Amounts

-TEA collects this information from each LEA in Schedule BS6016 of the eGrants Special Education Consolidated Grant Application.
-LEAs should amend this schedule to ensure the data reflects the actual reduction amount taken and not a budgeted figure.
-LEAs should do this before the amendment period closes as necessary for any particular school year.
-TEA will cross-check any reported amounts in the BS6016 with amounts later reported in the Exceptions Workbook for that same year.
+The reported data includes the amount the LEA reduced its local and/or state funds spent on Special Education and related services during the previous school year, if any.
+TEA collects preliminary information from each LEA in Schedule BS6016 of the Special Education Consolidated Grant Application (Federal).
+LEAs must amend this schedule to ensure the data reflects the actual reduction amount taken and not a budgeted figure.
+LEAs must do this before the amendment deadline specified on the TEA Grant Opportunities webpage.
+For reporting purposes, TEA will use actual amounts later reported in the IDEA-B LEA MOE Exceptions Workbook for that same year.

 If the LEA was not required to reserve funds, the reported data indicates whether each LEA voluntarily reserved IDEA-B funds for CEIS during the previous school year and, if so, the dollar amount reserved.

-Number of Children Receiving CEIS
+Number of Children Receiving CCEIS or CEIS

 Federal Guidance